Construction Arbitrations in the Nuclear Sector

 Many construction contracts will permit a contractor working on a conventional project to work ‘at risk’.
 The contractor can choose, for example:

-- to place long lead item procurement contracts before the component vendor has been approved in order to guarantee a manufacturing slot and delivery date, or fix a favourable price;
+- to place long lead item procurement contracts before the component vendor (or even the contractor) has been approved in order to guarantee a manufacturing slot and delivery date, or fix a favourable price;

 - to start construction before engineering drawings have been issued ‘for construction’ in order to gain time; or